jdbernardo16/alpha-model/README.md

 # Alpha Model - Vue 3 Project

-This is a Vue 3 project built with Vite, designed to showcase a modern and responsive user interface for a talent and modeling agency.
+This is a Vue 3 project built with Vite, designed to showcase a modern and responsive user interface for a talent and modeling management.
 The project includes a dynamic header, a hero section, a featured models slider, and sections for showcasing values and promo events.

 ## Features